openwdl/wdl/versions/1.1/SPEC.md

 }
 ```

-### Static and Dynamic Evaluation
+### Static Analysis and Dynamic Evaluation

-As with any strongly typed programming language, WDL has two distinct types of evaluation that are performed by the implementation: static and dynamic.
+As with any strongly typed programming language, WDL is processed in two distinct phases by the implementation: static analysis and dynamic evaluation.

-* Static evaluation is the process of parsing the WDL document and performing type inference - that is, making sure the WDL is syntactically correct, and that there is compatibility between the expected and actual types of all declarations, expressions, and calls.
+* Static analysis is the process of parsing the WDL document and performing type inference - that is, making sure the WDL is syntactically correct, and that there is compatibility between the expected and actual types of all declarations, expressions, and calls.
 * Dynamic evaluation is the process of evaluating all WDL expressions and calls at runtime, when all of the user-specified inputs are available.

-An implementation should raise an error as early as possible when evaluating a WDL document.
+An implementation should raise an error as early as possible when processing a WDL document.
 For example, in the following task the `sub` function is being called with an `Int` argument rather than a `String`.
-This function call cannot be evaluated successfully, so the implementation should raise an error during static evaluation, rather than waiting until runtime.
+This function call cannot be evaluated successfully, so the implementation should raise an error during static analysis, rather than waiting until runtime.

 ```wdl
 task bad_sub {